Watch Out for Bites in Mesa Dog Parks

 Once you enter, if you notice any signs of aggression, leave immediately and notify park staff.
 If a dog does act aggressively toward you, alert the owner and avoid making eye contact with the dog.
 Back slowly away and exit when possible.
 If necessary, leave your dog in the off-leash area until the aggressive dog is leashed and under control.

-What to Do About an Injury
+What to Do About a Dog Bite Injury in Mesa

 If you are injured by a dog, seek medical treatment immediately.
 No matter how small the injury, it is important for medical personnel to clean and treat it.
 They will also ask for the dog owner’s name so they can find out if the dog is up-to-date on its rabies shot.
 Keep in mind—it is important to make sure the dog doesn’t injure anyone else.
 Filing a claim and reaching a settlement can help cover the cost of your medical bills, rehabilitation, and plastic surgery, should you require it.